November 24, 2020 by Carol Higgins

 MYTH OR FACT?
 You can be screened for COVID-19 via telehealth services like Baptist Health Care On Demand.

-FACT: If you think you’re experiencing mild symptoms of COVID-19, a physician can screen you via Baptist Health Care On Demand (the service is FREE for a limited time with code CARE19).
+FACT: If you think you’re experiencing mild symptoms of COVID-19, a physician can screen you via Baptist Health Care On Demand.
 You’ll be asked a few questions and observed for symptoms to determine if you should then be referred for testing.
 PLEASE NOTE: if you are having difficulty breathing or experiencing any other life-threatening emergency, visit the nearest emergency department immediately.

 MYTH OR FACT?
 Baptist Health Care On Demand, Baptist Health’s virtual telehealth service, is only for coronavirus patients.